 - A full selection of commercial electric and gas meters

 Do I need a new business electricity and gas connection?

-If you are moving into new premises where the previous occupiers operated in different industries, or a different time, you may benefit from a new electric meter installation based on your own businesses usage.
-You may also need to carry out a new gas meter installation.
+If you are moving into new premises where the previous occupiers operated in different industries, or a different times, you may benefit from a new commercial gas meter installation based on your own business's usage.

 Auditing your energy usage will help you understand where your business may be wasting energy.
 This process will help you reduce your electricity bills and help fuel your Corporate Social Responsibility (CSR) efforts by reducing your carbon footprint.

-Without regular meter readings, your energy supplier will base your usage on estimates, so it is in your best interest to select the right commercial energy meter.
-Without these readings, you're likely to be overcharged, and it can be very time consuming to claim money back from the supplier.
+Without regular meter readings, your energy supplier will base your usage on estimates, so it is in your best interest to move forward with a business electricity meter installation as soon as possible.
+Without these readings, you're likely to be overcharged, and it can be very time-consuming to claim money back from the supplier.

 If your premises aren’t already fitted with a supply line, you should have your new gas or electric meter installed at least one month before your electricity or gas connection is due to be completed.

 Meters take up to around two weeks to install.
 It can take as long as three months to have a new line installed if there isn’t one already in place.

 1. Request a new gas or electric meter